-The State has established the following safeguards to ensure that monitoring is conducted in the best interests of the participant.
-Specify:
+The State has established the following safeguards to ensure that monitoring is conducted in the best interests of a.
+Methods for Discovery: Service Plan Assurance/Sub-assurances

 Quality Improvement: Service Plan

 As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.